visibl-ai/sdxl-controlnets/README.md

 - `LOCAL_FILES_ONLY`: Set to "true" (default) to only use locally cached models, "false" to allow downloading
 - `DEPTH_MODEL_TYPE`: Choose depth estimation model - "dpt" or "depth_anything_v2" (default)
 - `DEPTH_ANYTHING_MODEL`: Specify Depth Anything model when using depth_anything_v2 (default: "depth-anything/Depth-Anything-V2-Base-hf")
-- `LOAD_EACH_MODEL`: Set to "true" (default) to load models individually, "false" to load all at once

 Example:
 ```bash